Anacatarinapinheiro/SQL_Project_Mint_Classics_Company/README.md

 - ### Warehouse and Inventory Distribution

 In this project, it was essential to analyze how the inventory of Mint Company was organized and distributed.
-One of the key questions we aimed to explore was:
+One of the key questions I aimed to explore was:

 1. **Where are the items stored, and if they were reorganized, could a warehouse be eliminated?**